AGRamirezz/Bio-Sensitive-Conversational-Agents/Interaction-Flow-Demo/v0-3/readme.md

 5. **Type messages in the chat box to interact with the AI tutor**
    - The system sends current cognitive/emotional state with each message
    - Responses are conditioned based on these bio-signals
+   - Watch how the emotional and cognitive states dynamically respond to the conversation

 ## TODO Items